Western intelligence agencies see no signs Ukraine airliner was shot down - Canadian source

 OTTAWA (Reuters) - The initial assessment of Western intelligence agencies is that a Ukrainian airliner which crashed in Iran on Wednesday was not brought down by a missile, said a Canadian security source.

-The source, who declined to be identified, said the agencies believed the Boeing 737 plane had suffered a technical malfunction.
+The source, who declined to be identified, said the agencies believed the Boeing (BA.N) 737 plane had suffered a technical malfunction.
 The Ukraine International Airline jet crashed shortly after takeoff from Tehran, killing all 176 people on board.

 The disaster occurred shortly after Iran launched a series of missile attacks against two military bases in Iraq that housed U.S. troops.